hyperstack-org/hyperstack/docs/installation/installation.md

 #### Adding the Foreman Gem and Procfile

 Having to start (and stop) two separate shells is painful so you can add the `foreman` gem which will manage all that for you.
-Add the `foreman` to the development section of your gem file and bundle install.
+Add the `foreman` gem to the development section of your Gemfile and bundle install.
 You can do this in one step by running:
 ```ruby
   bundle add foreman --group development
 ```